 Defining Shakespeare’s plays as ‘Romance plays’ is a relatively new affair.
 Shakespeare’s plays have traditionally been classified as ‘tragedies,’ ‘histories’ or ‘comedies’ but as time went by and scholars began to regard him as the greatest English writer of all times, his plays were studied more carefully by academics, researchers and critics.
 It became difficult to accept the old categories because many of the plays refused to fit into those categories, so they began to be described in different ways.

 As Shakespeare approached the end of his career he became more interested in some of the ideas that he had touched on in the earlier plays.
-They were themes like the redeeming qualities of nature as opposed to the corrupt staleness of city and court life; the regeneration that the younger generation represented; and encounters with spiritual experiences.
+Shakespeare used themes like the redeeming qualities of nature as opposed to the corrupt staleness of city and court life; the regeneration that the younger generation represented; and encounters with spiritual experiences.
 Instead of flawed characters dying as a result of their deficiencies, as we find in the more Aristotelian models like Macbeth, they could be redeemed by a daughter or by nature or by a combination of both.
 The character was able to repent for his mistakes and bad deeds and was allowed to live, to embark on a new life that those things had taught him.

 Those late plays had elements of comedy and tragedy as well as having a wider view of life.
 They have become a new classification, named Romance Plays by scholars.
 The plays that usually fall into that category are Pericles, Cymbeline, The Winter’s Tale and The Tempest.
 These plays are also called ‘tragicomedies.’